 A bonus is that the Dyson V7 Trigger’s battery can be replaced.
 It’s not swappable to increase the vacuum’s run-time though, as changing the battery involves several screws.

 Note: There are two suction power modes on this model.
 Dyson has confusingly named the regular mode as “Powerful” and the boost mode as “MAX.”
 Don’t be fooled – the “Powerful” mode is just the standard suction setting.

 Mini Motorised Tool

 One of the things we love about the V7 Trigger is the mini motorised tool, which is a small attachment consisting of a powered brush bar and stiff bristles.
-Using this tool makes the vacuum much more effective at removing stubborn dirt, as the vacuum can agitate debris rather than relying on suction power alone.
+During our tests, using this tool made the vacuum much more effective at removing stubborn dirt, as the vacuum can agitate debris rather than relying on suction power alone.

 The motorised tool is also great for pulling pet hair out of carpet fibres.
-A downside is that it requires power, which reduces the run-time of the battery – although the increased performance is nearly always worth this trade-off.
+A downside is that it requires power, which reduces the run-time of the battery – although we found that the increased performance is nearly always worth this trade-off.

 Other Tools and Accessories

 The mini motorised tool is great for cleaning most surfaces, but it’s too bulky for awkward locations.
 It may also be too abrasive for delicate surfaces.
 For this reason, Dyson has included the following tools: